 Set aside time for schoolwork and learning.

 Kids must have time to focus on schoolwork and learning.
-As a working mom, you can set aside time during the day or evening when your child can do their homework or work on other school projects or even these math worksheets for kids.
+As a working mom, you can set aside time during the day or evening when your child can do their homework or work on other school projects such as learning about history or world cultures with ABCmouse, or even these math worksheets for kids.
 You can also create a designated space in your home where your children can work on their schoolwork.
 This will help them stay focused and finish their work more efficiently.

 If you have younger children, you can set up a play area for them to use while you are helping older children with their schoolwork.
 You can also hire a mother’s helper, babysitter or nanny to help with childcare while you focus on your work and children’s schooling.
 Setting aside time for schoolwork can help your children be more productive and get better grades.
 However, it is also vital to ensure that kids have time to play and relax.